tianleimin/ECE4078_Lab/Week06-07/README.md

 ## Marking schemes
 Classification accuracy:
 - Please submit your trained neural network by submitting the "net_weights" folder.
 If you have made changes to any of the python / yaml scripts please submit them as well.
-- Your trained model will be applied to a test set of 60 unseen images to predict their labels.
+- Your trained model will be applied to a marking test set of 60 unseen images to predict their labels.
+- If you have experimented with changing the neural network structure or using a differen neural network, you will be given a maximum of 10pts of exploration points.
+You will need to submit the custom neural network and its accompanying training / testing / configuration functions to demonstrate this.
-- Your score will equal to the accuracy achieved by your trained network on this test set.
-For example, if your trained network achieved an accuracy of 90% on the test set then you will get 90pts for M3.
+- Your score (max 100pt) = the accuracy achieved by your trained network on the marking test set + exploration points.
+For example, if your best trained network achieved an accuracy of 85% on the test set and you have experimented with using VGG instead of AlexNet, then you will get 95pts (85+10) for M3.

 ## Getting-started
 **Note: make sure you have saved your previous development elsewhere before pulling the repo.**